OwenRiess/cse15l-lab-reports/index.md

     return result;
   }
 ```
+  - The faliure inducing input was that when writing a test I wasn't able to pass through a StringChecker object.

-  - The faliure inducing input was that the filter method was trying to pass through a StringChecker object without having anything that implemented the StringChecker interface
+  - The symptom was that the filter method was trying to pass through a StringChecker object without having anything that implemented the StringChecker interface.

-  - The symptom was that when writing a test I wasn't able to pass through a StringChecker object.

   - To fix the bug I created a class that implemented StringChecker so I could pass through a valid StringChecker object when writing my test for this method.

+  - the connection between the bug and the symptom in the code above is that the symptom which was a method trying to pass in a object that it couldn't was causing the bug which was the code not running properly and not being able to test the method.